-The first thing to do if you discover bats in your home is to call a wildlife removal company.
-A quick internet search or flip through the phonebook will yield several companies that specialize in these services.
+The first thing to do, if you discover bats in your home, is to call a wildlife removal company.
+A quick internet search will yield several companies that specialize in these services.

 Bats must be removed from the home and prevented from returning before cleanup can begin.
 Bats are protected by state and federal law, making it unlawful to kill them.
 Wildlife control companies have methods of removing bats from your home that will safely and humanely keep them from returning.